stfc-aeg/odin-react-workshop/README.md

         // ...
 ```

 We've provided the `endpoint` with the defined Parameter Tree structure using a [Type Variable](https://www.typescriptlang.org/docs/handbook/2/generics.html).
-This tells the `endpoint` the Type that it's returned `data` will be, which means we can better access those values and know what to expect.
+This tells the `endpoint` the Type that its returned `data` will be, which means we can better access those values and know what to expect.

+Because Typescript compiles to standard Javascript, this doesn't mean that the endpoint can ONLY have the data structure, but allows us to know what will be available during development.

 Now that the `endpoint` has been setup, we can modify the `TemplatePage` component to accept the `endpoint` as a [Property](https://react.dev/learn/passing-props-to-a-component), and then add some components that will use the `endpoint`.